troperville

 • In "King Worm", when Finn and Jake wake up for the first time, Finn's hat ears are still unusually long, hinting that it's still a dream.

-• Go Into The Light: The concept behind "Ghost Princess" was that said character could not move on because she needed to know how she died.
+• Go into the Light: The concept behind "Ghost Princess" was that said character could not move on because she needed to know how she died.

 • Golem: Jake defeats one in "The Limit".

 • Further escalates in "Hot To The Touch", when it becomes clear that Finn is truly smitten with her.
-His Adorkable attempts at wooing her leads to the Goblin Kingdom nearly being burnt down to the ground.
+His attempts at wooing her leads to the Goblin Kingdom nearly being burnt down to the ground.

 • Gosh Dang It to Heck!: By necessity.
 However, they do manage to sneak some Parenthetical Swearing in: